neperfepx/neper/doc/introduction.rst

 - The `Gmsh <https://gmsh.info>`_ program (version 2.4.2 or higher, excluding version 2.5.1, mandatory for module -M).
 It is likely to be available from your system package manager.
 Alternatively, both binary and source-code versions can be downloaded from the program website (compiling from the source code significantly speeds up meshing).
 Gmsh must be available at the terminal as the command :program:`gmsh`, or the path to its binary must be specified with option :option:`-gmsh` (in module -M).

-- The `POV-Ray <http://www.povray.org>`_ program (version 3.7 or higher, mandatory for module -V).
+- The `POV-Ray <http://www.povray.org>`_ program (version 3.7 or higher, mandatory for PNG output in :ref:`neper_v`).
 It is likely to be available on your system or from your system package manager (binary package).
 Alternatively, both binary and source-code versions can be downloaded the program website.
 POV-Ray must be available at the terminal as the command :program:`povray`, or the path to its binary must be specified with option :option:`-povray` (in module -V).

+- The `Asymptote <https://asymptote.sourceforge.io/>`_ program (for pole figure plots in :ref:`neper_v`).
+It is likely to be available from your system package manager.
+Alternatively, both binary and source-code versions can be downloaded from the program website.
+Asymptote must be available at the terminal as the command :program:`asy`, or the path to its binary must be specified with option :option:`-asy` (in module -V).

 Finally, other third-party libraries are directly included in the source code (see directory :file:`src/contrib`) and are therefore not dependencies *per se*: